proycon/LaMachine/README.md

 This requires you to already have [Docker](https://www.docker.com/) installed and running on your system.

-The pre-built image contains the stable version with only a basic set of common software rather than the full set, run ``lamachine-stable-update --edit`` inside the container to select extra software to install.
+The pre-built image contains the stable version with only a basic set of common software rather than the full set, run ``lamachine-add`` inside the container to select extra software to install.
 Alternatively, other specialised LaMachine builds may be available on Docker Hub.